Myanmar’s military is back in charge after coup. But it faces a nation transformed.

-HONG KONG — Myanmar’s military leaders appeared to have a plan for their coup.
-They cut off phones and the internet.
+HONG KONG – Myanmar’s military leaders appeared to have a plan for their coup.
+They cut off phones and the Internet.
 Convoys rolled through the capital, Naypyidaw, as soldiers rounded up representatives of the democratically elected government.
 A new cabinet was readied, and decrees were laid out to be published in state media Tuesday morning.

 But a day after ousting the civilian government of Aung San Suu Kyi in their boldest power play in three decades, Myanmar’s generals have not made clear what comes next.